trussworks/trussels-guide/docs/trussels.md

 Hello, new Trussel!
 Welcome.
 We’re so glad you’re here.

 Your manager and your onboarding buddy should be in touch with you shortly after you join Slack.
 Ping @welcoming in #onboarding if you don’t hear from them.
-Steps for onboarding
-You can find stories in our :lock:[Hiring, Recruiting, and Onboarding Pivotal](https://www.pivotaltracker.com/n/projects/2188482) (our project management tool of choice) with your name on them to track your :lock:[onboarding progress](https://docs.google.com/document/d/1m1WAjktEKcesgqracZXfUa1xYbh0RQ2K8JJr2fdQqaI/edit).

 You may end up doing these in a different order, but this is the gist of it.
 1. Revisit some things from your pre-first-day email